lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 Frugality is in my blood.
 Early on in life, I learned the value of a dollar from my parents and have been become particularly frugal (or money-conscious) since I quit my full-time job 4 years ago.
 This has permeated all aspects of my life now, as a self-proclaimed “froodie”– a frugal foodie (sure you can pay top dollar for the best food, but the real gems are when you find unfathomable value for the taste) and as the founder of a budgeting app.
 So it’s no surprise that in building my app, I found myself evaluating if paying for a service was more or less worth the time it would take to just roll my own solution.

-To clarify, I'm not trying to say that I am never willing to spend money.
-I'm a big believer that time is money, so if you value your time at a certain rate, then you can easily figure out if spending 1 to 2 hours engineering your own solution is worth not paying $50/month for a service.
+To clarify, I'm not trying to say that I am not willing to spend money.
+I'm a big believer that time is money, so if you value your time at a certain rate, then you can easily figure out if spending 1 to 2 hours engineering your own solution is worth it if it means you can avoid paying $20 per month for a service– it all adds up!

 I have outlined 4 of my home-grown solutions which are currently saving me in total over $100 per month and I am confident these solutions can sustain Lunch Money to its first 1000 users.
 As we get close to that number, I will surely re-evaluate these solutions.
 But until then, here they are!